 # 10 – Dry Your Eyes

-We open up out top 10 Neil Diamond songs list with a song you might not have heard.
-This is not one of those mega selling Neil Diamond hits.
-Nonetheless, it’s one of the most beautiful and emotional packed songs Neil Diamond has ever composed.
+We open up our top 10 Neil Diamond songs list with a song you might not have heard.
+This is not one of those mega-selling Neil Diamond hits.
+Nonetheless, it’s one of the most beautiful and emotionally packed songs Neil Diamond has ever composed.
 The song “Dry Your Eyes,” was the closing track on Neil Diamond’s 1976 album Beautiful Noise.
 It’s our favorite Neil Diamond album.
 The record was also a favorite among critics and fans.
 The album was produced by Robbie Robertson of The Band.
-It’s a deep wonderful album that we would argue is Neil Diamond crowing artistic moment.
+It’s a deep wonderful album that we would argue is Neil Diamond’s crowing artistic moment.

 # 9 – Play Me

 These Neil Diamond songs are so beautiful that we are almost at a loss for words in describing them.
 “Play Me,” is just one of those songs that fit that “too beautiful too describe,” category.
 The wonderful song was released on Neil Diamond’s album Moods.
 The record was released in 1972.
 “Play Me,” was released as a single from the album.
 The song reached the number eleven spot on the Billboard Hot 100 in 1972.
 The song has been covered by many artists including the legendary Irish rock band U2.

 # 8 – Girl, You’ll Be A Woman Soon